-Data is everywhere now and companies are constantly trying to leverage themselves using data.
+Data is everywhere now and companies are constantly trying to leverage themselves using data analytics.
 With every website you visit, every search you make on Google and every post you make on social media, you are producing data that is used by a variety of companies in efforts to improve and create targeted marketing.
 The data trend, however, goes beyond marketing to clients and can be used during your company’s hiring process.

 Here are 10 ways data can help your company with hiring.